 - This could be the result of unexpected technical difficulties (Fill in technical explanation).
 You anticipated using x hours to build the hull of the ship but needed y hours due to XYZ.
 Things like greater than expected learning curves, complexity of technical requirements different than assumptions, etc. The key is to explain what these technical causes are.
 You can’t just say greater learning curve or more complex than originally anticipated.
 You need to provide the customer why this is the case.

-- You could “crash the schedule” using additional resources as opposed to more senior resources, resulting in more hours being needed as opposed to a higher rate resource.
+- You could “crash the schedule” using additional resources as opposed to more senior resources.
+This would result in more hours being needed as opposed to a higher rate resource.

 Reasons for a Rate Variance in Materials